SesterceLab/data_center/README.md

 # data_center

-# Install Zabbix-agent for linux-20.04 LTS
+# Install Zabbix-agent for linux-20.04 LTS and GPU plugin
 and plugin for GPU

 ## install zabbix and GPU plugin